-Today, most people don't even remember, or realize, that we have curb cuts due to the ADA.
+Today, curb cuts are ubiquitous.
 Imagine crossing the street pulling your bag on wheels, and then banging over the curb.
 Or strollers, the FedEx delivery person with the dolly and so many other uses.
-Have we forgotten they were originally created for people in wheelchairs who couldn't cross the street because of curbs?
+Have we forgotten that curb cuts were mandated through the ADA for people in wheelchairs who couldn't cross the street due to the barrier of sidewalk curbs?

 In December of 2004 I attended another conference in Boston.
-The types of people who attend these conferences has changed in the more than seven years when I sat in a room with less then 20 other people and listened to Judy Brewer speak.
-At this conference there were literally hundreds of people who are interested in accessibility with varying levels of knowledge and experience.
-I heard Douglas Bowman speak to a packed room.
+It had been seven years when I sat in a room with less then 20 other people and listened to Judy Brewer speak.
+At this conference there were literally hundreds of people who were interested in accessibility with varying levels of knowledge and experience.
+Douglas Bowman spoke to a packed room.
 Doug has a rare skill as a talented designer who also understands the technology.
 Doug told a story of his years in this business and his recent first meeting with an Internet user who is blind.
-I had the same experience in 1994 when building a Web site for an organization for people with disabilities.
+I had the same experience in 1994 when building a website for an organization for people with disabilities.

 I'm not blind, but sometimes I wonder.
 I have been known to trip over invisible obstacles, fall off my shoes, walk into walls and I always have at least one bruise on my shins from banging into my coffee table.
 But I'm not blind.

-Even though I am not blind, I do use features that are built into Windows for the blind.
+Even though I am not blind, I do use features that are built into Windows for the blind or people with low vision.
 They make my life easier.
 For instance, I can adjust Windows default settings to enlarge the text size of title bars that can be difficult to read when using higher screen resolution settings.

 My prediction is that in five years most sighted people will be using built-in accessibility features in ways we have yet to imagine.
 As computers get smarter and wireless devices smaller, instead of an iPod for music we will see people with their ear buds and hand held devices listening to their email and attachments, having their news sources read to them and other applications that we haven't imagined yet.
 Even five years ago Kindle was only available as an imagery device on the Sci-Fi channel.
 As our computers become more portable and hand held, we will be using them to make our lives easier.
 And then in no time we won't be able to remember how we lived without them - like curb cuts.

-Okay, you say - so what does this all have to do with accessible Web sites?
+Okay, you say - so what does this all have to do with accessible websites?
 Everything.
 If we are going to move forward in the next ten years with our technology as pervasively as we have in the past ten years, it's because we are going to be accessible.
-We are going to use all these cool features that most of us have sitting on our computers waiting to be used, in ways that the original designers never conceived.
+We are going to use all these cool features that most of us have sitting on our computers, smartphones, iPads, etc. waiting to be used, in ways that the original designers never conceived.